 Becky Roloff is the 11th President of St. Catherine University.
 A North Dakota native, Roloff is a 1976 graduate of St. Kate's, chaired the University’s board (1991–1995) and has been an active alumna.
 She also earned an MBA with Distinction from the Harvard Business School.

-During a distinguished career in the private and nonprofit sectors, she has demonstrated extraordinary leadership, commitment to inclusion and ability to achieve financial stability through fundraising, while at the same time serving the community.
+During a distinguished career in the private and nonprofit sectors, Becky has demonstrated extraordinary leadership, commitment to inclusion and ability to achieve financial stability through fundraising, while at the same time serving the community.

 She has been recognized as a caring and results-oriented leader who works with people, not over them, to achieve success for the organization she is leading.
 She was featured on the cover of Business Week as one of the nation’s “Fast Track Kids” early in her career and has been profiled in numerous national and regional publications.